 Your hands shake.
 Deep in the pit of your stomach every organ feels like it’s going to explode.
-Another foot, and then another.
+One foot, and then another.
 The person you’ve admired for so long is now arm’s length away.
 It’s your turn to speak.
 Tears well in the back of your throat.
 You open your mouth and –

 Before you say what you’re going to say, let’s take a moment to discuss what you shouldn’t say.
 Common courtesy dictates there are subjects off-limits, like abortion and religion and, before Donald Trump, politics.
 But somewhere along the way – between the growing popularity of celebrities speaking openly about taboo subjects, and the judgmental, terrifying world of Twitter – we’ve taken advantage of what we think we’re entitled to.

 Celebrities are people.
 At the core of it, they breathe and pulsate just the same as you and I. And, just like us, there is only so much they can handle before they break.
 Take a look at Justin Bieber.
 Just recently, Bieber canceled all meet and greets during his tour.
-On Instagram, he writes, “I always leave feeling mentally and emotionally exhausted to the point of depression … The pressure of meeting people’s expectations of what I’m supposed to be is so much for me to handle and a lot on my shoulders.”
+On Instagram, he write, “I always leave feeling mentally and emotionally exhausted to the point of depression … The pressure of meeting people’s expectations of what I’m supposed to be is so much for me to handle and a lot on my shoulders.”
 Whether you like Bieber or not, the kid has point.

 We need to stop telling celebrities they saved our lives.